This is an excellent quick and easy chicken curry. It has a thin sauce and is full of flavour.

 - ½ teaspoon ginger powder

-- Add the fresh garlic and ginger and stir, then add the tomatoes and cook for 5 minutes till it is like a paste.
+- Add the fresh 2 cloves garlic and 2 inches ginger and stir, then add the 1 tin chopped tomatoes and cook for 5 minutes till it is like a paste.

-- Add the chicken and stir till the pieces are coated in the sauce.
+- Add 3 small chickens and stir till the pieces are coated in the sauce.
 Cover and allow to simmer on a low heat for 5 minutes.
 Meanwhile, prepare the spices.

-- Grind the spices together (from the spice mix list) to a coarse powder.
+- Grind together 2 tablespoons coriander seeds, 1 tablespoon cumin seeds, 4 pieces black cardamom, 10-20 whole black peppercorns, 2 inches cinnamon to a coarse powder.
 Stir into the chicken and cook covered for another 5 minutes.

-- Add the water to the chicken, stir and simmer on low heat for a further 15-20 minutes or till the chicken is cooked through.
-Garnish with chopped coriander and serve with steamed basmati rice.
+- Add the 2 cups warm water to the chicken, stir and simmer on low heat for a further 15-20 minutes or till the chicken is cooked through.
+Garnish with ½ cup chopped fresh coriander and serve with steamed basmati rice.